Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 What I did like was the specific writing style – focused on conveying the message and following his train of thoughts rather than respecting the grammar.
 I actually liked that quite a bit – it made the book easier and faster to go through.

-For the execution of what it meant to do, I’d give this book between 4 and 5 stars.
+For the execution of what it meant to do, I’d probaby give this book 4 stars.
 For the level of enjoyment and possibility of me ever rereading it – it’s 1 star.
-So I gave it 2.5 stars, rounded up to 3 overall.
+So I gave it 2.5 stars, rounded down to 2 overall.

 I feel like – if I’m going to judge this author’s work by how well she carried out her intention, then – all congrats, I salute you.
 But then – her intention was to make me feel sick, disturbed and incredibly uncomfortable.
 So don’t mind me feeling a bit torn about just how successful she was at that.